FuelLabs/fuel-merkle/docs/test-specs/sparse_merkle_tree_tests.md

 ```
 ---

-### Test Root Update Empty With Null Data
+### Test Update With Empty

 **Description**:

 Tests the root after performing one update call with null data.
-Updating the empty tree with null data does not change the root, and the expected root remains the default root.
+Updating the empty tree with empty data does not change the root, and the expected root remains the default root.
 This test expects a root signature identical to that produced by [Test Empty Root](#test-empty-root).

 *NOTE: This test is currently a WIP and subject to change due to a discrepancy in the SMT specification.
 See https://github.com/celestiaorg/smt/issues/67.*

 **Inputs**:

-1. Update the empty tree with leaf key `0u32` (4 bytes, big endian) and null leaf data `"\0"` (1 byte)
+1. Update the empty tree with leaf key `0u32` (4 bytes, big endian) and empty leaf data `""` (1 byte)

 **Outputs**:

-- The expected root signature: `0xe3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855`
+- The expected root signature: `0x0000000000000000000000000000000000000000000000000000000000000000`

 **Example Pseudocode**:
 ```
 smt = SparseMerkleTree.new(Storage.new(), sha256.new())
-smt.update(b"\x00\x00\x00\x00", b"\0")
+smt.update(b"\x00\x00\x00\x00", b"")
 root = smt.root()
-expected_root = 'e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855'
+expected_root = '0000000000000000000000000000000000000000000000000000000000000000'
 expect(hex_encode(root), expected_root).to_be_equal
 ```
 ---

-### Test Root Update With Null Data Performs Delete
+### Test Update With Empty Performs Delete

 **Description**:

-Tests the root after performing one update call with arbitrary data followed by a second update call on the same key with null data.
-Updating a key with null data is equivalent to calling delete.
+Tests the root after performing one update call with arbitrary data followed by a second update call on the same key with empty data.
+Updating a key with empty data is equivalent to calling delete.
 By deleting the only key, we have an empty tree and expect to arrive at the default root.
 This test expects a root signature identical to that produced by [Test Empty Root](#test-empty-root).

 *NOTE: This test is currently a WIP and subject to change due to a discrepancy in the SMT specification.
 See https://github.com/celestiaorg/smt/issues/67.*